 - Make a photo gift: If you’re anything like me you have roughly a billion photos of your adorable children.
 You can order a photo mug for less than $10, and it’s an easy way for dad to show off pictures at work.

 - Create a handprint gift: Uses fabric paint and make hand prints or foot prints on a shirt, beach towel, or pillowcase.
 If you have more than one kid, make a card out of giant posterboard and have the kids personalize it with their own little hands (Grandparents love this one!).

 - Make a coupon book from Mom to Dad: Think of things dad loves that he doesn’t get to indulge in very often: Sleeping in, going to a car show, etc. Make some certificates and make dad happy!

 - Clean his car: What man (or woman) doesn’t want a clean car?
 Clean out all the junk from the inside, dust the surfaces and wash and wax the exterior.
 Give the kids sponges and bowls of water so they can help wash the outside.
 It will look great and he will love it!

 - Make a gift basket: Use items from your stockpile or pick up a bunch of small items (be sure to check out your dollar store!).
 The themes are endless: Car Care, Men’s body care, handyman, tasty treats and so much more!

-- Create a Thoughtful Card: Pick up a nice greeting card for $.50 at Dollar Tree.
+- Add Thoughtfulness to a Card: Pick up a nice greeting card for $.50 at Dollar Tree.
 Write a letter or card to him telling him a special memory or time when you thought he was a great Dad.
 Have the kids help.
 It is amazing what kids will tell you when you ask them to say special things about Daddy, and I guarantee it will touch his heart!